Herrenhausen Gardens: Great Garden

 The Great Garden is also the site of one of the last works of the artist Niki de Saint Phalle.
 She modified the three-roomed grotto in the northwestern section of the garden, which had served as a store room in the eighteenth century, by adding various items, including crystals, minerals, glass and seashells.
 Between 2001 and 2003, when the exhibit opened, de Saint Phalle and her coworkers covered the walls and interior with mosaics of molded glass and mirrors.
 Two rooms branch off from the octagon-shaped central room, and on the front wall of each of them is a statue set within a small recession in the wall.
 De Saint Phalle's intention for this exhibit was that the visitors could use the grotto as a cool retreat on hot summer days while at the same time being enchanted by the decorations.

-The Berggarten
+Hill Garden

-The Berggarten (Mountain Garden) was created in 1666 as a vegetable garden for the Great Garden on a hill north of the Herrenhäuser Castle.
-Sophia of Hanover later transformed the Berggarten into a garden for exotic plants, and in 1686 a conservatory was erected.
+The Hill Garden was established in 1666 as a vegetable garden for the Great Garden on a hill north of the Herrenhäuser Castle.
+Sophia of Hanover later transformed the Hill Garden into a garden for exotic plants, and in 1686 a conservatory was erected.